Mary Two-Axe Earley

-Mary Two-Axe Earley OQ (born Mary Two-Axe; October 4, 1911 – August 21, 1996) was a Mohawk and Oneida women's rights activist from the reserve of Kahnawake in Quebec, Canada.
+Mary Two-Axe Earley OQ (born Mary Two-Axe; October 4, 1911 – August 21, 1996) was a Canadian Mohawk and Oneida women's rights activist from the reserve of Kahnawake in Quebec.
 After losing her legal Indian status due to marrying a non-status man, Two-Axe Earley advocated for changes to the Indian Act, which had promoted gender discrimination and stripped First Nations women of the right to participate in the political and cultural life of their home reserves.

 In 1967, Two-Axe Earley helped establish the Equal Rights for Indian Women organization and led the submission of a brief to the Royal Commission on the Status of Women.
 In 1974, she co-founded the Québec Native Women's Association, and the following year she received national and international attention at the International Women's Year conference in Mexico when she publicly fought back against her band council's attempts to formally evict her from Kahnawake.

 On June 28, 1985, the Canadian Parliament passed Bill C-31 to amend the Indian Act, eliminating the Act's original gender discrimination and creating a new process of reinstatement for affected First Nations women to have their Indian status restored.
 Two-Axe Earley became the first woman to have her status restored, and thousands of other First Nations women and their descendants were granted the same opportunity to regain their lost legal and cultural identity under Canadian law.
 The NFB released the film on her fight for equality, Mary Two-Axe Earley: I Am Indian Again, in 2021.

 Early life

 Mary Two-Axe was born on October 4, 1911, on the Mohawk reserve of Kahnawake (then known as Caughnawaga).
 Her father, Dominic Onenhariio Two-Axe, was a Mohawk, while her mother, Juliet Smith, was an Oneida nurse and teacher.
-When Mary Two-Axe was only 10, her mother died of Spanish influenza while treating young flu patients in North Dakota, and Two-Axe spent the rest of her childhood with her grandparents at Kahnawake.
+When Mary Two-Axe was 10 years old, her mother died of Spanish influenza while treating young flu patients in North Dakota, and Two-Axe spent the rest of her childhood with her grandparents at Kahnawake.

 When Two-Axe was 18, she moved to Brooklyn, New York in search of work.
 She married an Irish-American electrical engineer named Edward Earley in 1938, and they had two children: Edward and Rosemary.
 The family visited Kahnawake every summer.